 Some Angel Investors hunt for scalable and profit-driven businesses on crowdfunding platforms.
 In this dispensation, crowdfunding is done on the internet; that way, you can reach a wider audience and even do that on a global scale.

 There are a good number of crowdfunding platforms available.
 Examples of these include Gofundme, IndieGoGo, Kickstarter, fundable, etc. You too can try them out.

 How grants work:

 Grants are monetary gifts from the government (most times) or from private organizations to projects ranging from businesses to charity.
 Awarding grants usually is done with the specificity of purpose.
 This means that there are different grants for different things.
-In simple terms, grants are capitals gifted to businesses for specific projects.
+In simple terms, grants are capital gifted to businesses for specific projects.

 While you may get substantial capital for business development, grants usually may not cover all startup expenses.
-There are quite a several good grants in Nigeria for entrepreneurs.
+There are quite several good grants in Nigeria for entrepreneurs.
 Grants may be very difficult to win because of the huge number of people applying for them.
 However, this is where the test of your preparedness comes in.
 Good business model canvases and a powerful pitch are big advantages when applying for grants.
-It is suits for projects that are already underway.
+It is suited for projects that are already underway.

 How loans work:

 Loans on the other hand, unlike grants, are not so friendly, yeah?
 Yes.
-Loans are capitals given to businesses on an agreement of repayment and even interest.
+Loans are capital given to businesses on an agreement of repayment and even interest.
 This means that, when you obtain loans from any organization, you are expected to pay them back within a specific amount of time, with an extra amount of money (known as interest).